 Much of the region is masked by the middle Eocene to middle Miocene age Calama and Tambores Formations composed of moderately consolidated gravels.

-The Centinela cluster of >10 middle Eocene deposits and occurrences are distributed over an NNE trending interval of ~35 km, within a 25 km wide, fault-bounded belt of Late Cretaceous andesitic, pyroclastic and volcano-sedimentary rocks of the Quebrada Mala Formation and early Eocene andesitic, dacitic and rhyodacitic flow domes of the Estratos de Cerro Casado, located between the Palaeozoic basement exposures of the Cordillera de Domeyko to the east, and an early Cretaceous volcanic sequence in the Coastal Range to the west.
+The Centinela cluster of >10 middle Eocene deposits and occurrences are distributed over an NNE trending interval of ~35 km, within a 25 km wide, fault-bounded belt of i).
+Late Cretaceous andesitic, pyroclastic and volcano-sedimentary rocks of the Quebrada Mala Formation and ii). early Eocene andesitic, dacitic and rhyodacitic flow domes of the Estratos de Cerro Casado.
+This fault bounded belt is located between the Palaeozoic basement exposures of the Cordillera de Domeyko to the east, and an early Cretaceous volcanic sequence in the Coastal Range to the west.